 Another Ivy League law professor who has been involved in sexual-assault policy said to me of the issue of race, “Nobody wants to talk about it.”
 He said students are pushing their boundaries and that many hook up with a partner of a different ethnicity for the first time.
 But then, “if there is any kind of perceived injury—emotional or physical—when you cross racial lines, there’s likely to be more animus.
 It needs to be talked about and hasn’t been.”
 The professor requested anonymity, citing the difficulties of publicly discussing the subject.

 The case involving Kwadwo Bonsu and R.M., described in Part I of this series, was an interracial encounter.
-Bonsu later filed a race- and gender-discrimination complaint with OCR for the way his case was handled by UMass, although after reaching a settlement with the university, he withdrew the complaint.
+Bonsu later filed a race- and gender-discrimination complaint with OCR for the way his case was handled by the University of Massachusetts, although after reaching a settlement with the university, he withdrew the complaint.

 In the University of Findlay case, Justin Browning and Alphonso Baity II, two black athletes, each had a separate sexual encounter with a white female student one Saturday night in September 2014.
 According to their federal suit, the encounters were consensual and the female student spent the night with Browning and bragged about it afterward to her friends.
 But a week and a half later, on a Wednesday, she filed a written complaint of sexual assault.
 That Friday, the two young men were expelled.
 The school then issued a campus-wide alert announcing their expulsion, and their names and photos were printed in the local paper.
 Findlay’s president, Katherine Fell, said that the university had dealt with “a serious incident of sexual assault on our campus, and we’ve done it with compassion, thorough research and effectiveness.”